astropy/regions/docs/masks.rst

     plt.imshow(mask4.data, cmap=plt.cm.viridis,
                interpolation='nearest', origin='lower')

-As we've seen above, the :class:`~regions.Mask` objects have a ``data`` attribute that contains a Numpy array with the mask values.
-However, if you have for example a circular region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a mask that has a size larger than this, so instead we store the mask using the minimal array that contains the mask, and the :class:`~regions.Mask` objects also include a ``bbox`` attribute that is a :class:`~regions.BoundingBox` object used to indicate where the mask should be applied in an image.
+As we've seen above, the :class:`~regions.RegionMask` objects have a ``data`` attribute that contains a Numpy array with the mask values.

-:class:`~regions.Mask` objects also have a number of methods to make it easy to use the masks with data.
-The :meth:`~regions.Mask.to_image` method can be used to obtain an image of the mask in a 2D array of the given shape.
+However, if you have for example a circular region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a mask that has a size larger than this, so instead we store the mask using the minimal array that contains the mask, and the :class:`~regions.RegionMask` objects also include a ``bbox`` attribute that is a :class:`~regions.BoundingBox` object used to indicate where the mask should be applied in an image.

+:class:`~regions.RegionMask` objects also have a number of methods to make it easy to use the masks with data.
+The :meth:`~regions.RegionMask.to_image` method can be used to obtain an image of the mask in a 2D array of the given shape.
 This places the mask in the correct place in the image and deals properly with boundary effects:

 .. plot::